slebedeva/seek-helper/README.md

 # SEEK Helper

-This library serves to facilitate the use of the SEEK API, abstracting some configurations and commands.
+This library serves to facilitate the use of the [FAIRDOM-SEEK](https://seek4science.org) API, abstracting some configurations and commands.

-Please check the API documentation to see the response structures and more.
+Please check the API documentation to see the responses structure and more.

-The FAIRDOMHub API documentation is [here](https://fairdomhub.org/api).
+The FAIRDOMHub API documentation can be found [here](https://fairdomhub.org/api).

 ## Installation